Open Source High-Level Image Processing Go library

 The bimg API has included functionality for adding watermarks to images inside Go applications with ease.
 Adding a Watermark is a very useful feature for protecting your images.
 Watermarking is the easiest and very useful way for protecting your photos on the internet.
 You can easily place a logo or text watermark.
 The library helps you to programmatically add a watermark to your image on any selected position as well as the opacity.

-Add Watermark To Image via Go API
+How to Add Watermark To Image via Go API?

 buffer, err := bimg.Read("image.jpg")